 Typically, kids’ bikes are intended as all-around capable two-wheelers that can go everywhere and do a little bit of everything.
 Still, there are several types of kids’ bikes you can choose from if your child prefers a specific form of cycling.

 The most popular ones are:

 PS!
-Read below, why you should not choose training wheels.
+Read about why you should not use training wheels below.

 - Mountain bike – Kids’ mountain bikes are usually available with 20″, 24″, or 26″ wheels.
 Most of them have very basic components and are intended for recreational riding.
 They’re characterized by wide and knobby tires and many gears, so they can go off-road.
 Many modern kids’ MTBs have front suspension and disc brakes as well.

 - Road – Similar to mountain bikes, kids’ road bikes also come with 20″, 24″, or 26″ wheels.
 The tires are much thinner, though, which makes these bicycles fast and good for paved roads.
 Kids’ road bikes have drop bars, lots of gears, and usually stop with rim brakes, but some modern models have disc brakes as well.

 - Single-speed – These are kids’ bikes that only have one gear.
 They have no derailleurs or shifters and often feature a coaster brake.
 They’re cheaper than mountain and road bikes but are only intended for rides on flat terrain.
 They’re simple to use which makes them suitable for young children with little riding experience.
 Walmart kids’ bikes usually fall into this category.